Orbital magnetization and magnetic susceptibility of interacting electrons

+The contour of integration, $\mathcal{C}$, in the Eq.(\ref{eq:P}) is chosen to encircle a segment of the real axis with $E \leq \mu$.

 We proceed by assuming that we have found a self-consistent solution to the HF equations at $B\neq 0$.
-Our goal is then to find the series expansion of the total energy subject to the constraint of fixed particle number.
+Our goal is then to find the series expansion of the grand potential $\Omega$, which is $E - \mu N$ at temperature $T = 0$, subject to the constraint of fixed chemical potential $\mu$.
 The coefficient of the $B$-linear term then determines the orbital magnetization and the coefficient of the $B^2$ term determines the orbital susceptibility.
-In order to proceed, we find it convenient to isolate the phase factor associated with the (straight) line integral of the vector potential $\Phi(\br,\br')=\frac{e}{c\hbar}\int_\br^{\br'}\bA(\br'')\cdot d\br''$ where the charge of the electron is $-e$, and to express the Green's function as~\cite{Gorkov61}
+In order to proceed, we find it convenient to isolate the phase factor associated with the (straight) line integral of the vector potential $\Phi(\br,\br')=\frac{e}{c\hbar}\int_\br^{\br'}\bA(\br'')\cdot d\br''$ where the charge of the electron is $-e$, and to express the Green's function as~\cite{PALeeOrbMag, raoux2015orbital, Gorkov61}

-For concreteness, if we pick a Landau gauge, $\bA=Bx\hat{y}$, then $\Phi(\br,\br')=\frac{eB}{2c\hbar}(r_x+r'_x)(r'_y-r_y)$.
+For concreteness, if we pick a Landau gauge, $\bA=Bx\hat{{\bf y}}$, then $\Phi(\br,\br')=\frac{eB}{2c\hbar}(r_x+r'_x)(r'_y-r_y)$.
 We stress that $\widetilde{G}$ carries non-trivial $B$ dependence and that we have {\it not} gauged away the $B$ field.
-The corresponding single particle density matrix is $\widetilde{P}(\br,\br')=\oint_{\mathcal{C}}\frac{dz}{2\pi i} \widetilde{G}(\br,\br';z)$.
+The corresponding single particle density matrix is $\widetilde{P}(\br,\br')=\oint_{\mathcal{C}}\frac{\rmd z}{2\pi i} \widetilde{G}(\br,\br';z)$.
 The $B$ dependence of the total energy comes entirely from $\widetilde{P}$,